Board of Management Charter

 BCom LLB (Qld) LLM (Lond) Hon LLD (Qld) FAICD

-Alan was a partner of national law firm Allens for three decades until he retired on 30 June 2009, where he practised in the commercial, infrastructure and finance areas and was a member of the Allens board.
+Alan Millhouse was reappointed as Building Queensland’s Chair in December 2018 for a further term of three years.
+Alan was a partner of national law firm Allens for three decades until he retired in 2009, where he practised in the commercial, infrastructure and finance areas and was a member of the Allens Board.
 He was also head of the firm’s infrastructure practice.
 During the past two decades, he has been a key legal advisor to the State of Queensland and has advised other Australian and Asian governments on a range of issues.

-Alan is also the Queensland Chairman and serves on the national board of the Australian British Chamber of Commerce.
+Alan was also the Queensland Chair and serves on the national Board of the Australian British Chamber of Commerce.

-Alan is an Adjunct Professor in Law at the University of Queensland and a member of The University of Queensland’s Law School Advisory Board.
-He has also lectured at Harvard University, Queensland University of Technology, Bond University and Keio University in Tokyo.
+Alan was an Adjunct Professor in Law at The University of Queensland for two decades.
+He also lectured at Harvard University and Keio University in Tokyo.

-Alan has also served as a director and Chair of various companies, including SunWater Limited and Queensland Motorways Limited and Utilities Trust of Australia.
-Alan is a Fellow of the Australian Institute of Company Directors.
+Alan has served as a director and chair of various companies including Sunwater Limited, Queensland Motorways Limited and Utilities Trust of Australia.
+He also serves on an Advisory Board for the Snowy 2.0 Project.
+He is a Fellow of the Australian Institute of Company Directors.

 In 2011 Alan was awarded a Doctor of Laws honoris causa by The University of Queensland in recognition of his distinguished career, his service to Queensland and Australia, and his contribution to the university.